dhall-lang/dhall-lang/README.md

 ''
 ```

-... and then reference these files within our original configuration:
+... and then refer to these files within our original configuration:

 ```haskell
 -- example2.dhall